GulfGate231/Jokeman/mailer_project/README.txt

 Enjoy and stay safe!

 Questions?
-Message the original author — we built this together with Grok 4.
+Message the original author